Manashosting.com spams again, so this means war

-For the last 6 months I have been between buying a new home, packing, moving, fixing up the old house to return it to the to land lord, and fine tuning my new house, all while trying to juggle web design clients that seem to choose the most inconvenient times to give me business.
+For the last 6 months, I have been between buying a new home, packing, moving, fixing up the old house to return it to the landlord, and fine-tuning my new house, all while trying to juggle web design clients that seem to choose the most inconvenient times to give me business.
 The next step is designing a desk.
-From that I have learned I am no carpenter, and should perhaps stay away from power tools.
-Meanwhile this site was pretty low on my priorities.
-But while all of this has been going on Manashosting.com has been doing a rather aggressive marketing campaign.
+From that, I have learned I am no carpenter and should perhaps stay away from power tools.
+Meanwhile, this site was pretty low on my list of priorities.
+But while all of this has been going on, Manashosting.com has been doing a rather aggressive marketing campaign.

-Now before anyone wants to get into a whole argument about how I am anti-capitalism, I am going to cut the argument down.
+Now, before anyone wants to get into a whole argument about how I am anti-capitalist, I am going to cut the argument down.
 I am not against making money, so long as it is done ethically.
-Spamming is not ethical; in fact it is downright invasive.
-Given I have a career in the webhosting industry that spans just a little over a decade; I think I have real reason to hate spam.
-Between installing counter measures, dealing with abusers, and having to delist my servers off spam lists (some of which pretty much required a ransom to remove them) I have lost a lot of time, money, and productivity that could have been used to grow my business.
+Spamming is not ethical; in fact, it is downright invasive.
+Given I have a career in the web hosting industry that spans just a little over a decade, I think I have a real reason to hate spam.
+Between installing countermeasures, dealing with abusers, and having to delist my servers off spam lists (some of which pretty much required a ransom to remove them), I have lost a lot of time, money, and productivity that could have been used to grow my business.
 My hatred of spam goes beyond ethics; it extends to my wallet and lost time.
-So I take spam very personally, especially from a company that claims to be in their own words “Oldest Successful Hosting company of India”.
+So I take spam very personally, especially from a company that claims to be, in their own words, the “Oldest Successful Hosting company of India”.

-I would have wrote about it back then mostly because it pisses them off every time I write an article.
-Than I meant to get this done last week, but I made a mistake of involving myself in rewriting the content for a client’s site.
+I would have written about it back then, mostly because it pisses them off every time I write an article, but I made the mistake of involving myself in rewriting the content for a client’s site.
 My brain may be leaking out of my ears because I learned a little too much about my customer’s insurance business.
-But today this little email came in reminded me what I was supposed to do last week:
+But today, this little email came in and reminded me what I was supposed to do last week:

 Regards,